Blog

 Terrain Loss

-The free space region between the broadcast and receive antennas should be clear of obstructions.
-The region is shaped like an ellipsoid (a cartoon cigar shape) and depends on range and frequency.
-The lower the frequency and the greater the distance, the larger the radius and volume.
-Near an antenna the free space region's radius is a couple of wavelengths, or about 4 to 30 feet (UHF to VHF).
-The free space region is largest at the midpoint.
+Terrain loss occurs when the ground interferes with the signal free space region.
+The region is shaped like an ellipsoid (a cartoon cigar shape).
+It's size varies with frequency and range.
+Near an antenna the region's radius is a couple of wavelengths, or about 4 to 30 feet.
+The region is largest at the midpoint.
+Terrain losses can vary from 1 to 12 dB or more.

 Free Space Ellipsoid